rticommunity/rticonnextdds-qos-diff/README.md

 ```

 ## Build QosDiff Utility
-Built the submodules with the `build.py` script.
+Build the submodules with the `build.py` script.
 If you have Connext installations in multiple root directories, you can run the build utility multiple times.
 The build utility expects the Connext installation folder to be named `rti_connext_dds-x.x.x`, which is the default installation name.

 ```bash
 usage: build.py [-h] --connext_dir CONNEXT_DIR --connext_arch CONNEXT_ARCH
 ```
 <pre>
 --connext_dir       Specify the root path of your Connext DDS installation(s).
 --connext_arch      Specify your Connext DDS architecture.
 </pre>

 ## Usage